FortAnt/BarcodeAnalysis/README.md

 **1) Preparation of alignments**

-Download sequences from NCBI, to obtain "barcode.fasta"
+Download sequences from NCBI, to obtain "barcode.fasta" For example using *Ulva [organism] AND rbcL [gene] AND plastid [filter]* in the NCBI (https://www.ncbi.nlm.nih.gov/nuccore/), then click "send to" > "file" > "fasta" > "create file".
+One can apply a length filter to omit full organellar genomes.

 **1.1) For alignments retaining all fasta headers from NCBI, and removing un-characterised sequences containing Genus "sp." :**